DworkinLab/VirtualMorphoMeetup/projections/VirtualMorphMeet_July1_2020_projections.md

 ## A word of warning when you have more landmarks than specimens.
 - You may notice that our shape score perfectly seperates males and females from the Marsh population.
 - A great deal of caution must be used interpreting this.
 We are in a situation where the number of landmark coordinates (56 2D landmarks = 112 features) exceeds the number of observations.
-- This means in this high dimensional space we are guaranteed to be able to fine a plane that completely seperates the males and females.
+- This means in this high dimensional space we are guaranteed to be able to find a plane seperating males and females.

 ## A word of warning when you have more landmarks than specimens.
 - Thankfully there are a number of "solutions" that usually work.